Kévin Vauquelin: Arkéa

 In February 2024, he won the stage five time trial and finished second overall in the Étoile de Bessèges.
 Two months later, he placed second to Stephen Williams at the La Flèche Wallonne.
 In late June, Vauquelin took his biggest success to date, winning stage two of the Tour de France via a solo win from the breakaway.
 This also marked 's first ever stage win in the race.

 Vauquelin took part in the 2025 Tour de Suisse, taking the overall race lead on Stage 5 and holding onto the lead until the final stage, when he was overtaken by João Almeida to finish second overall.
 In the 2025 Tour de France, Vauquelin took the white jersey after Stage 2.
 In the Time Trial on Stage 5, he lost the jersey to Remco Evenepoel but moved into third position overall as a result of finishing ahead of Jonas Vingegaard and Matteo Jorgenson.
 He lost time on Stage 10, falling to sixth in the General Classification, and finished the Tour in seventh place overall.

+Ineos Grenadiers

+In October 2025 announced that Vauquelin would join them from the 2026 season.